 Rina Hajra is passionate about telling important stories, and she believes that film and theatre can deeply impact individuals, and in turn, change the world.

 Rina Hajra began her acting career as a young girl, starring in local theatre productions and performing for her Albanian-American community.
 At the age of 17, she attended an intensive acting summer program at The New York Conservatory for Dramatic Arts, where she trained with top New York artists.
 She continued to act in theatre and later transitioned into film and television.
 She starred in independent films and in "Project Life", a Discovery Network television show about life after death.

-She graduated from Arizona State University with a dual major: a Bachelor's degree in Theatre and a Bachelor's degree in Justice Studies.
-She studied the Meisner technique with Kevin R. Phipps and later continued her Meisner training with Wayne Dvorak in Los Angeles (2016).
-Her play "Puhiza and Lisi" was showcased as a workshop and in a women's play writing festival at the Phoenix Center for the Arts.
+She graduated from Arizona State University with a Bachelor's degree in Theatre and a Bachelor's degree in Justice Studies.
+She completed the 2-year Meisner program with Kevin R. Phipps (2018) in addition to taking courses with Wayne Dvorak in Los Angeles (2016).
+Her play "Puhiza and Lisi" was showcased as a workshop and in a women's playwriting festival at the Phoenix Center for the Arts.
 She used these opportunities to organize fundraisers for refugees and families living in poverty.

 Rina Hajra has a special place in her heart for creating social rights themed projects.
 As a former child refugee, her journey to the United States instilled in her a deep desire for social justice.
 Her film, My Sekret War, is currently in the festival circuit.